vuminhtue/SMU_R_Basic/README.md

-# Programming with R: Basic & Advanced
+# Programming with Python: Basic

-This is the workshop I conduct at Clemson University for CITI's workshop series for every semester.
+This is the workshop I conduct at Southern Methodist University to introduce basic python course

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).